beingmerry/Mystery-Trip/README.md

 - [x] -- `rails new MysteryTrip --api --database=postgresql`
 - [x] -- Building login / signup page routes - 02-13
-- [ ] -- User creation and login working, but need to  have Authorization on each page, building out context
+- [x] -- User creation and login working, but need to  have Authorization on each page, building out context
+  - [x] -- Login working, need to keep authentication server side (has_secure_password, :authorize)
-- [ ] -- Get user sessions working FIRST
+  - [x] -- Get user sessions working FIRST
 - [ ] -- Get trips existing under users and showing when logged in
 - [ ] -- Have Sample DEMO session when clicking on DEMO option to login as demo user (limits access to demo, no create)